sveltia/sveltia-cms/README.md

 ### Better widgets

+- Boolean
+  - A required field with no default value is saved as `false` by default, without raising a validation error[^45].
+  - An optional field with no default value is saved as `false` by default, rather than nothing[^46].
 - List
+  - A required field with no subfield or value is marked as invalid[^43].
+  - An optional field with no subfield or value is saved as an empty array[^44].
-  - Supports previewing variable types without having to register a preview template[^42].
+  - You can preview variable types without having to register a preview template[^42].
 - Object
   - Supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
 This allows you to have dependent fields in a collection[^30].
   - Optional Object fields (`required: false`) can be manually added or removed.
 If unadded or removed, the required subfields won’t trigger validation errors[^16].